Siege of Doullens: Battle

-On July 24, the French forces arrived near Doullens.
+On 24 July, the French forces arrived near Doullens.
 Villars, at the head of the French relief army, rushed to relieve the town instead of waiting for the reinforcements of Louis Gonzaga, Duke of Nevers.
 Fuentes positioned part of his army, about 2,000 to 3,000 men, under Don Carlos Coloma, to intercept the French forces.
 Villars launched a reckless cavalry attack against the Spaniards, creating confusion among the Spanish troops, but was repelled without much trouble, causing heavy casualties to the French.
-Then the French troops were surrounded by the Spaniards, and Fuentes punished them severely, massacring their infantry, and capturing their munitions, equipment, flags, and supplies.
+Then the French troops were surrounded by the Spaniards, and Fuentes punished them severely, massacring their infantry and capturing their munitions, equipment, flags, and supplies.
 Villars was taken prisoner, and despite offering to pay ransom for his life, was executed by a shot through the head.

 Charles Bonaventure de Longueval participated in the siege of Doullens, Picardy, France in 1595.
 The siege of Doullens, also known as the Spanish capture of Doullens or the storming of Doullens, took place between 14 and 31 July 1595, as part of the Franco-Spanish War (1595-1598), in the context of the French Wars of Religion.
 On 31 July, the Spanish troops stormed Doullens.
-The Spaniards killed everybody in the city, military and civilians alike, shouting "Remember Ham", in retaliation for the massacre against the Spanish garrison of Ham by the French and Protestant soldiers under Bouillon orders.
+The Spaniards killed everybody in the city, military and civilians alike, shouting "Remember Ham", in retaliation for the massacre against the Spanish garrison of Ham by the French and Protestant soldiers under Bouillon's orders.
 With Doullens secured, and reinforced with 1,500 men under Charles Bonaventure de Longueval, Count of Bucquoy, Fuentes advanced with the bulk of the army over the important fortress-city of Cambrai.
 Doullens was under Spanish control until the Peace of Vervins in 1598.
-The military and civilian population, about 3-4,000, were killed and their bodies thrown over the walls into pits; and this situation created a plague.
+The military and civilian population, about 3000-4000, were killed and their bodies thrown over the walls into pits; and this situation created a plague.
 Not all were killed.
 It is unknown how many nobles were spared and released after paying a ransom; however, Charles de Longueval and his brother Jean-Antoine de Longueval were spared and taken to the residence of their 3rd cousin Charles-Bonaventure de Longueval in Amiens.
 Charles de Longueval was wounded by a shot and died two weeks later, about August 15, 1595.
 His brother Jean-Antoine de Longueval was killed at the siege of Amiens two years later, in 1597.

 This defeat reduced further the King's forces in Picardy, and the Duke of Bouillon fled to Amiens with what was left of the French army.